AshvikMishra/Qt-Life/README.md

 A machine learning algorithm that uses reinforced learning to predict the user's productive hours accounting for biologically natural productive hours in accordance to our circadian rhythm.

-Interface made using flutter.

-Algorithm made using tensorflow.
+Interface made using flutter and algorithm made using tensorflow.

 <p align="center">
   <a href="https://skillicons.dev">